Graduate Non-Degree Study

 - A current resume

 - A list of which approved non-degree courses you are interested in completing

 If you previously completed courses as a non-degree student at Hunter College, but have taken one or more semesters off, you must complete the Graduate Readmission Application form.

-Applicants planning to apply for matriculation to a graduate program are encouraged to visit the Academics program page to confirm that non-degree courses are also required by their anticipated graduate degree.
+Applicants planning to apply for matriculation to a graduate program are encouraged to visit the Academics program page to confirm that non-degree courses are also required by their anticipated graduate program.